 Ben lives with his father and his mother.
 At home, duties include carrying water, gathering firewood and teaching others.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
 There are 5 children in the family.

 Ben lives in the hillside community of Bubulo, home to approximately 70,900 residents.
 Typical houses are constructed of dirt floors, mud walls and wood roofs.
 The primary ethnic group is Bamasaba and the most commonly spoken language is Lumasaba.

-The regional diet consists of beans, bananas, cassava, rice, potatoes and posho (maize flour).
+The regional diet consists of beans, bananas, cassava, rice, potatoes, bamboo stems and posho (maize flour).
 Common health problems in this area include malaria and coughs.
 Most adults in Bubulo work as subsistence farmers and earn the equivalent of $52 per month.
 This community needs scholastic materials, tuition assistance and income-generating skills.

 Your sponsorship allows the staff of Bubulo Child Development Center to provide Ben with Bible teaching, hygiene education, deworming, health screenings, games, field trips, sports, academic support and handicraft classes.
 The center staff will also provide literacy programs, parenting skills training, health education, tree planting opportunities and income-generating activities for the parents or guardians of Ben.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.